01 of 05

 Before you begin the fusing process, however, you do need to prep the fabric.
 Fabric used with a fusible of any form should be pre-washed; finishes in the fabric may prevent the fusible from adhering to the fabric.
 You should also press the fabric and any detail (such as a hem) with an iron into place before using a fusible.Continue to 2 of 5 below.

 02 of 05

 The weight of the fabric you are fusing will determine the weight of the fusible you want to use.
 A lightweight fabric such as a sheer fabric would use ultra-lightweight fusible tape.
-Do not use a heavyweight fusible thinking it will hold better; it may seep through the fabric, be visible, and look very messy.
+Do not use a heavyweight fusible; it may seep through the fabric, be visible, and look very messy.

 03 of 05

 Fusible web is available by the yard in the interfacing section of fabric stores or in packaged quantities in the notions department.
 There are many types and weights available.
 Most fusible web by the yard is backed with a paper that is suitable for ironing one layer of fabric at a time.

 Fusible web is available by the yard or in sheets.
 Buying fusible web by the yard allows you to create a tape the width you want or fuse large pieces of fabric, such as when adhering an applique.
 Sheets of paper-backed fusible web can be traced or drawn on to create a shape.
 This allows you to fuse a larger piece of fabric and then cut out the desired shape (as with an applique).

 You can also mend a large tear using fusible webbing by creating a patch.
 Apply fusible web to the correct side of a piece of fabric that matches the fabric with the hole.
 Then place the webbed patch on the wrong side of the ripped fabric and iron to secure.Continue to 4 of 5 below.